Hout Bay is more than just the harbour

 Take a hike with Karbonkelberg Tourism

-Known as the resident Karbonkelberg hikers, Brent Thomas, Donita Packpus and Colin Delcarme know Karbonkelberg mountain from the back of their hand.
-The trails range from basic to complex; depending on how you would like to your journey to be.
-It’s not just a basic hike, it’s extremely educational with insight into the history of the Khoi Sans, the tales of the mountains and how Rastafarians came to exist.
+Known as the resident Karbonkelberg hikers, Brent Thomas, Donita Packups, and Colin Delcarme know Karbonkelberg mountain from the back of their hand.
+The trails range from basic to complex; depending on how you would like your journey to be.
+It’s not just a basic hike, it’s extremely educational with insight into the history of the Khoi Sans, the tales of the mountains, and how Rastafarians came to exist.

-Brent’s wife is a herbalist and came along the 12km walk with her knowledge on plants and explained what the medical uses are.
-It was incredibly insightful and interesting to say the least.
+Brent’s wife is a herbalist and came along the 12km walk with her knowledge of plants and explained what the medical uses are.
+It was incredibly insightful and interesting, to say the least.